CastielWong/cmu-dbm/README.md

 If you would like to remove the container, simply run `docker-compose down` would delete the container.
 Nevertheless, files kept in the synchronized directory would still exist.

-Run `docker rmi customized-oracle` if you also want to the customized image
+Run `docker rmi customized-oracle:demo` if you also want to the customized image

 ## Troubleshoot